George W. Bush shoe-throwing incident: Statements following his release

-In an interview which aired on Egypt's Dream 2 TV on June 12, 2010, Al-Zaidi stated that it was because of "Bush's bloodthirsty nature" that the former president visited Haiti following a massive earthquake.
+In an interview which aired on Egypt's Dream 2 TV on 12 June 2010, Al-Zaidi stated that it was because of "Bush's bloodthirsty nature" that the former president visited Haiti following a massive earthquake.
 Al-Zaidi claimed that "Bush did not go there for the sake of human rights or for the victims.
 He went there because he missed the smell of blood, and the stench of destruction that he wreaked on Iraq.
 So he went there to get a whiff of that smell, because he is a sick man."

 Regarding the election of Barack Obama as President of the United States, Al-Zaidi stated in the same interview that:

 We have a saying in Iraqi Arabic – and I'm sure the Egyptian brothers living in Iraq know it.
 "Away goes a white dog, and along comes a black dog."
 They are the same, except for the color.
 Away goes a white US president, and along comes a black president.
 They are no different.

 Following his release, al-Zaidi went to Geneva and announced that he had started creating a humanitarian agency/foundation.
 The aim of the agency would be to "build orphanages, a children's hospital, and medical and orthopaedic centres offering free treatment and manned by Iraqi doctors and medical staff."
 His lawyer said that al-Zaidi "hopes to surf on the wave of support he has gained to do some good."

 Parodies

 After the attacks, the incident was parodied numerous times on the internet.
-These included online games such as "Sock and Awe" and "Flying Babush", as well as gifs.
-Videos of the event went viral on YouTube.
+These included online games such as "Sock and Awe" and "Flying Babush", as well as GIFs.
+Videos of the event went viral on YouTube, with CBS's video of the incident accruing about 11.5 million views as of September 2025.

-The incident is parodied in the music video for Dizzy DROS's "M3a L3echrane".
+The incident is parodied in the music video for Dizzy DROS's "M3a L3echrane", and in the 2012 science fiction comedy film Iron Sky.